 - Canal Savoir (local community owned French language educational channel in the Montreal area)

-- Canadian Multichannel Networks (cable and satellite) in English
+Canadian Multichannel Networks (cable and satellite) in French

 - CBC News Channel (formerly CBC Newsworld)